OntoUML/ontouml-models/scripts/generate-json-metadata.md

 ### `ontology.json`

-By default, the script requires `ontology.json` to exist and to be a file.
-It does not parse `ontology.json` by default, because some legacy catalog JSON files contain non-UTF-8 bytes even though their existing distribution metadata is valid and should remain generatable.
+By default, the standalone script requires `ontology.json` to exist and to be a file, but does not parse its contents.
+This compatibility choice originally allowed metadata generation for legacy JSON files containing non-UTF-8 bytes.
+The catalog's CP1252-to-UTF-8 migration is recorded in [release `20260731`](https://github.com/OntoUML/ontouml-models/releases/tag/20260731); that rationale is historical, not a claim that the current collection still needs the same encoding cleanup.

-Use `--validate-ontology-json` when you explicitly want the source file to be parsed as UTF-8 JSON and checked for a JSON object at the top level.
-This option is useful for new submissions or stricter maintenance checks, but it may fail for legacy catalog files that require separate source-data cleanup.
+Use `--validate-ontology-json` to parse the source as UTF-8 JSON and require a top-level object.
+The current submission helper passes this flag, in addition to its source preflight and ontology-generation checks.
+The flag does not perform JSON Schema validation.
+The standalone default remains unchanged.

 Use `--no-check-ontology-json` only for exceptional compatibility cases where the metadata record must be generated before the source file is available.